Suggestions For Coping With Loss

 There is no right or wrong way to cope with loss

-Whether it's the shock and denial in the early stages or the physical and emotional symptoms that follow, every person's grief experience is unique.
-For some, the intensity of grief might feel overwhelming.
+Whether it's the shock and denial in the early stages or the physical and emotional symptoms that follow, every person has a unique experience with grief.
+Coping with the intensity of grief might feel overwhelming.
 Others may experience moments of feeling relieved, especially if the loss ends a period of suffering for the loved one.
 However, this relief can be accompanied by guilt, as if one is betraying the memory of the person or thing lost.

 Still, these emotions are often a part of the healing process.
 It may be helpful to acknowledge these feelings and symptoms to get the right support to work through this challenging period of life.